Solo Travel in Thailand

 Head south from Bangkok and you’ll find the undisputed sex-tourism capital of the world, Pattaya known for tacky neon bars and Go Go girls.
 As women travelling alone we prefer the more luxurious hideaways of Hua Hin or Koh Kood to escape the crowds.

 The beaches in southern Thailand are every cliche under the sun and there are so many to choose from especially along the Andaman Coast.
 If you only go to one beach in Thailand make it Railay Bay a stunning part of the peninsular with a turquoise blue lagoon that is only reachable by boat.

 Patpong in Phuket is probably the liveliest area but if you want somewhere quieter choose Karon Beach which is close enough to venture into the hot spots at night.
-You can take a tour from here to James Bond Island in Phang Nga Bay and visit a Gypsy Fisherman Village on the way.
+You can take a tour from here to James Bond Island in Phang Nga Bay and explore the limestone caves by canoe.